Skip to main content

 Region: Nationwide

-Grilled or barbecued meat, often lamb or beef, seasoned with spices and served with bread.
+Grilled meat, usually lamb or beef, seasoned with spices and served with bread.

 Dama'a